-How to prepare for JEE Main in 3 months - The national level engineering entrance exam, JEE Main 2018 will be conducted on April 8 in offline mode (pen-and-paper) while the online exam (CBT) will be conducted on April 15 and 16.
-By qualifying JEE Main, candidates will be eligible to take admissions to UG engineering programmes into 31 NITs, 23 IIITs, and 23 GFTIs.
-Candidates who are preparing for JEE Main 2018 must be feeling anxious about the entrance exam.
+How to prepare for JEE Main in 3 months - The national level engineering entrance exam JEE Main 2019 April session will be conducted between April 6 to 20 in computer-based mode.
+By qualifying JEE Main, candidates will be eligible to take admissions to UG engineering programmes into 31 NITs, 23 IIITs, and 23 CFTIs.
+The January session of JEE Main 2019 was conducted from January 8 to 12.
+Candidates who are currently preparing for JEE Main 2019 April session must be feeling anxious about the entrance exam.
 Their mind must be wavering as the entrance exam is coming closer.
 While candidates count the remaining days in January, February and March, how to prepare for JEE Main 2018 in 3 months is a crucial question.
 There are quite a few traits candidates must be equipped with to ascertain their success in the national level engineering entrance examination.
 To help students in curbing their anxiety, Careers360 interacted with Ramesh Batlish, Centre Head, FIITJEE – Noida wherein he shares some tips and tricks on how to prepare for JEE Main in 3 months to make the best use of time at this crucial juncture and how to ensure that your preparation is up to the mark.
-He also highlighted points about what to do and what to avoid while preparing for JEE Main 2018, important books you must study and the methodology you must follow during this phase.
-Read the full interview of Batlish, and know how to prepare for JEE Main in 3 months without getting panic.
+He also highlighted points about what to do and what to avoid while preparing for JEE Main, important books you must study and the methodology you must follow during this phase.
+Read the full article and know how to prepare for JEE Main April session in 3 months without getting panic.

 Q. Just a few months are left for JEE Main 2019 April session.
 What preparation plan and strategy do you suggest to the students to balance their Class XII board preparation along with JEE preparations?

 Ans: At this stage, many students are anxious about simultaneously balancing the Boards along with their JEE Main preparation.
-Though for a layman the syllabus remains same for both, JEE requires in-depth knowledge of concepts whereas in board exams student needs to memorize these concepts at length to produce desirable results.
+Though for a layman the syllabus remains the same for both, JEE requires in-depth knowledge of concepts whereas in board exams student needs to memorize these concepts at length to produce desirable results.